jaydarkseed757/topmem/README.md

 Report the processes consuming the most memory on a Linux host.

-`topmem.sh` walks `/proc`, aggregates resident memory, swap, and KSM profit by command name, and prints the top N. It reads `/proc` and writes a table to stdout — it changes nothing on disk and modifies no process state.
+`topmem.sh` walks `/proc`, aggregates resident memory, swap, and KSM profit by command name, and prints the top N — as a table for a human at a terminal, or as tab-separated records for anything else.
+It reads `/proc` and writes to stdout;
+it changes nothing on disk and modifies no process state.

 Unlike `ps` or `top`, results are **grouped by command name**, so twelve browser renderers or forty Apache workers appear as a single row carrying their combined